 Case in point: CIT Bank’s 11-month, no-penalty CD.
-With a $1,000 minimum deposit you can earn 1.45 percent APY.
-That’s two-tenths of a percentage point higher than the CD’s previous yield.
+With a $1,000 minimum deposit you can earn 1.55 percent APY.
+That’s one-tenth of a percentage point higher than the CD’s previous yield.

 The offer is similar to a deal at Ally Bank.

 Ally’s no-penalty CD also has an 11-month term.
 But you’ll need $25,000 to snag the top interest rate (1.6 percent APY).
 To earn 1.35 percent APY, you would have to deposit at least $5,000.